Dartmouth Passenger Ferry: History

-A new twin-screw steamer The Mew replaced the paddle steamer on 31 May 1908 and she was altered in 1924 to be able to carry the Great Western Railway's road vehicles so as to avoid the heavy payments made for the use of the Lower Ferry.
+A new twin-screw steamer The Mew replaced the paddle steamer on 31 May 1908.
+She was altered in 1924 to be able to carry the Great Western Railway's road vehicles so as to avoid the heavy payments made for the use of the Lower Ferry.
 In 1940 she steamed to Dover to take part in the Dunkirk evacuation but was deemed unsuitable for the task and sent back to Dartmouth.
 She was finally withdrawn on 8 October 1954.

-A temporary ferry, the Lady Elizabeth was on station until the two replacement ferries, the Adrian Gilbert and Humphrey Gilbert were ready to enter service on 18 March 1957.
+A temporary ferry, the Lady Elizabeth, was on station until the two replacement ferries, the Adrian Gilbert and Humphrey Gilbert that were built by MW Blackmore & Sons, Bideford, entered service on 18 March 1957.
 In 1972 the ferry was sold to Dartmouth Borough Council.
 After a short time being operated by its successor, the South Hams District Council, it was sold to Dart Pleasure Craft Limited, who now trade as River Link.